Cresco Labs: History

+In July 2023, Cresco Labs sued fellow Chicago based cannabis company Green Thumb Industries for poaching employees.
+The lawsuit alleged that Matt Ingram, Greem Thumb's senior vice president of operations, had been reaching out to recruit Cresco employees, despite knowledge of their 12-month non-compete clause.
+Christopher Tonge, former director of technical services at Cresco Labs, had been one of those employees who was recruited by Ingram, allegedly breaking his non-compete contract.

 Acquisitions

 On March 18, 2019, Cresco announced the $120 million acquisition of VidaCann, a Florida medical marijuana company with seven active retail locations and the potential to hold up to 30 total licenses for cultivation, manufacturing, and retail facilities in Florida.

 On April 1, 2019, Cresco announced an $850 million acquisition of Canada-based Origin House, heralded at the time as "the largest public company acquisition in the history of the U.S. cannabis industry".
 The deal, denominated at $1.1 billion Canadian dollars, was undertaken to increase Cresco's presence in California, in which Origin House products were already sold through more than 500 dispensaries.
-The deal was not completed until January 9, 2020, because the two companies received requests for information from the U.S. Department of Justice's Antitrust Division in on June, 2019.
+The deal was not completed until January 9, 2020, because the two companies received requests for information from the U.S. Department of Justice's Antitrust Division in June 2019.

 On Jan 14, 2021, Cresco entered into a definitive agreement to acquire Bluma Wellness (CSE: BWEL.U) (OTCQX:BMWLF), a Florida licensee, in an all-share transaction valued at $213 million.

 In October 2021, Cresco Labs announced the acquisition of Pennsylvania operator, Laurel Harvest, for $80 million.
-The transaction is expected to close in the 4th quarter of 2021.
+The transaction was expected to close in the 4th quarter of 2021.

 In March 2022, Cresco Labs announced the acquisition of New York-based cannabis firm, Columbia Care, for $2 billion in an all-stock transaction.
-Following this acquisition, Cresco will have the second-largest retail footprint in the industry after Trulieve.
+Following this acquisition, Cresco would have had the second-largest retail footprint in the industry after Trulieve.
+This deal didn't go through in the end, due to a failure to divest assets to comply with government regulation.